-Quick Tips to Help You Pick the Perfect Gaming PC
+Tips to Help You Pick the Perfect Gaming PC under $1000

 These are just some of the many questions that’ll cloud your mind.
-It is imperative to find the right answers before investing a substantial amount of your money in a gaming system.
-Here a few quick tips that will steer your search in the right direction:
+It is imperative to find the right answers before investing a substantial amount of your money in a gaming PC system.

 - Since a gaming PC is not something you’d like to replace every couple of years, it is best to aim for one that is future-proof with capabilities such as VR-ready system or has scope for scalability.